lawrennd/lynguine/backlog/documentation/2025-05-05_readthedocs-setup.md

 - **Last Updated**: 2025-05-05
 - **Owner**: TBD
 - **GitHub Issue**: N/A
-- **Dependencies**: None (CIP-0002 local configuration is complete)
+- **Dependencies**: CIP-0001 (local documentation structure is complete)

 ## Description

-While the ReadTheDocs configuration file (.readthedocs.yml) has been created as part of CIP-0002, the project has not yet been registered on the ReadTheDocs platform.
+While the ReadTheDocs configuration file (.readthedocs.yml) has been created as part of CIP-0001, the project has not yet been registered on the ReadTheDocs platform.
 This task involves setting up the project on ReadTheDocs to enable hosted documentation.

 ## Acceptance Criteria